rimshafiroz/legal_post_generator/README.md

 ## Overview

-This project automates the generation and posting of legal-related content, with reminders sent via Slack to ensure timely post generation.
-It includes scripts to generate posts, interact with content APIs, send messages to Slack, and send reminders.
+This project automates the generation and posting of legal-related content with AI-generated images, with reminders sent via Slack to ensure timely post generation.
+It includes scripts to generate posts, create custom AI images, overlay text on images, interact with content APIs, send messages to Slack, and send reminders.

+## New Features

+- **AI Image Generation**: Uses HuggingFace API to generate custom legal-themed images
+- **Text Overlay**: Professional text overlay with holiday themes and multiple styling variants
+- **UAE Holiday Integration**: Automatically detects UAE public holidays and themes content accordingly
+- **Trending News Integration**: Fetches relevant legal news for content inspiration
+- **Downloadable Images**: Generated posts can be downloaded as PNG files

 ## Prerequisites

 - Python 3.7 or higher
 - A Slack workspace with an Incoming Webhook URL for sending messages
+- HuggingFace API key for image generation
+- OpenRouter API key for content generation
 - `pip` for installing Python dependencies

 ## Setup